MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - Code analysis now enforces that return values of functions annotated with `_Check_return_` or `_Must_inspect_result_` must be checked.

-- We've improved null pointer dereference detection in our code analysis tooling.
+- Null pointer dereference detection is improved in our code analysis tooling.

 - Added support for `gsl::not_null` to code analysis.